-- Provide advice, support and training to other staff on child welfare and child protection matters Take part in strategy discussions and inter-agency meetings and/or support other staff to do so Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Review Cause for Concern and ensure it is up to date and completed correctly - New cases should be triaged within 2 hours wherever possible.
+- Provide advice, support and training to other staff on child welfare and child protection matters Take part in strategy discussions and inter-agency meetings and/or support other staff to do so Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Review submitted F008SA Cause for Concern including T0096SA Triage Attachment Template using the D0097SA Safeguarding Tracking (Site DSL).
+Ensuring the Safeguarding Tracker is up to date and completed correctly - new cases should be triaged within 2 hours wherever possible.
 Open cases should be reviewed at least weekly with updates recorded.
-When a case is closed the DSL must ensure all fields have been fully completed and that all actions are clear and robust.
+When a case is closed the DSL must ensure all fields have been fully completed and that all actions are clear and robust. - The DSL will also keep the Executive Head and the Head of Safeguarding informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - The full responsibilities of the DSL and deputies are set out in their job description. - Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school/college/home and via the website - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly

-Policy Document #: Issue:
+Policy Document #: lssue:

-Educ8 2 4.3
+Educ8 2 4.5

-Title: Safeguarding & Child Protection Policy Page #: 18 of 68
+Title: Safeguarding & Child Protection Policy Page #: 23 of 81